We’ve all experienced it, vehicles with modified exhaust systems that can be heard for several city blocks.

 - Loud and excessive noise is now being addressed as a community disorder issue in Edmonton.
 Traffic and Patrol members are conducting an enforcement campaign in an effort to crack down on offenders.

-If operated normally, most original or equipment in any vehicle should not emit excessive noise.
+If operated normally, most original equipment in any vehicle should not emit excessive noise.
 Check the equipment that you do have to ensure your exhaust system does not emit excessive noise through a widened outlet that amplifies the noise.
-Also ensure that your system is equipped with baffles.
-Have consideration for those around you and avoid aggressive use of your equipment.
+Also ensure that your system is equipped with a muffler.
+Have consideration for those around you and avoid aggressive accelerations of your vehicle.

 Fines for Violation

-The EPS will charge violators at three benchmark noise levels tested when a motorcycle is stationary:
+The EPS may charge violators at three benchmark noise levels tested when a motorcycle is stationary (*only motorcycles may be tested for a decibel reading at this time):

 - Violators in excess of 92 dbA at idle for all motorcycles